 Poike Volcano, Easter Island

-Easter Island is full of treasures to discover, but if you want to see something that most travellers don’t, consider a hike around the little-traversed northern coast of this magical island or climb Poike, the island’s second-highest summit and oldest volcano to see Rapa Nui in all its glory.
+Easter Island is full of treasures to discover.
+However, if you want to see something that most travellers don’t, consider a hike around the little-traversed northern coast of this magical island.
+Alternatively, climb the island’s second-highest summit and oldest volcano, Poike volcano, to see Rapa Nui in all its glory.
 Along the way, you can discover ancient villages, caves, carvings and moais that most travellers don’t experience and get to know a different side of the island on foot.

 Guatin Ravine, Atacama

 After the lagoons and the geysers, escape the crowds of San Pedro and explore the Atacama wilderness.
-Take a short trek through a towering cactus forest in the driest desert on earth and follow the river to the most miraculous viewpoint looking over this incredible landscape with the Salar de Atacama in the distance.
+Take a short trek through a towering cactus forest in the driest desert on Earth.
+Follow the river to the most miraculous viewpoint looking over this incredible landscape with the Salar de Atacama in the distance.
 Away from the Atacama’s usual highlights, you will see a whole different side of this enchanting desert.